-If a hotel doesn’t offer in-room refrigerators, it’s usually a deal breaker.
+If a hotel doesn’t offer in-room refrigerators, it’s often a deal breaker for me.
 The pool is #1 for my children, but the mini-fridge is #1 for me because of the convenience and cost savings it provides.
 The mini fridge is essential for storing picnic supplies, leftovers and snacks.
 A microwave is nice to have too.

 My pick: Frenchy’s Oasis Motel in Clearwater, Florida where rooms have full kitchens!

 When my family of four shares a hotel room, everyone usually has to share a bed.
 It can be difficult enough to get a good night’s sleep in an unfamiliar place, but when we have to crowd into double beds, it can be nearly impossible.
-It seems that somebody’s hand (or foot) is always in my face, and is it just my kids who kick and sprawl all night long?
+It seems that somebody’s hand (or foot) is always in my face, and I’m betting my kids aren’t the only kids who kick and sprawl all night long.